NickGrunert/master-thesis/modules/03_truth_compare.typ

       ],
     )<fig:truth_compare:final_all>

-    Given that all individual sets have undergone normalization, @fig:truth_compare:final_all shows them after they have been combined into a single, comprehensive dataset for the calculation of metrics.
+    Given that all individual sets have undergone normalisation, @fig:truth_compare:final_all shows them after they have been combined into a single, comprehensive dataset for the calculation of metrics.
     Due to the fact that the scatter plot currently displays $20 * 840 = 16800$ data points, its visual appeal has been diminished in comparison to previous iterations.
     The majority of points are situated along the Identity Axis.
     It is evident that there are specific points in the top-left and bottom-right corners of the graph that correspond to the sections of the graph that are considered unfavorable.